-The final grade will be based on two components: a written exam, consisting of open questions (50%) and a group assignment (50%).
+The students’ final grade will be based on a written exam containing open questions (50%) and a group assignment (50%).

 Regulation retake passed exams

-Assigned literature will be anounced through Blackboard and in the course guideline that will also be published on Blackboard.
+Assigned literature will be announced through Brightspace and in the course guide (to be published on Brightspace).

 Employability and career

-The paper assignment aims to further improve students' writing skills because good writing skills are required for many criminal justice-related career paths.
+The moot court assignment aims to further improve students' writing and oral skills.
+These skills may be fruitfully employed in many criminal justice-related career paths.

 Coordinator: dr. A. Martufi